The Japanese phrase, Shinrin Yoku, translates as ‘Forest Bathing’. Read on to discover 5 powerful benefits from this practice.

 ‘Forest Bathing’ or ‘Nature Therapy’ comes from the Japanese Shinrin Yoku.
 It was developed in Japan in the 1980s as a way to help stressed out city-dwellers unwind.
 The term describes the experience of mindfully taking in the forest atmosphere during a leisurely walk, and has become an important cornerstone of preventative healthcare in Japan and the East.
 In Europe and the USA, we might also know it as ecotherapy.

 It sounds so simple, but as well over half of the world’s population now live in busy cities, it’s becoming more and more difficult for humans to interact with the natural landscape we’re so intimately evolved with.
 Children who grow up in towns and cities are also increasingly at risk of nature deficit disorder – a phrase coined by author Richard Louv, best known for his book Last Child In The Woods.

 Researchers and therapists say many cases of depression, ADHD, OCD and anxiety can be linked to a deficit in nature or ‘vitamin N’ in our lives, whereas spending time in nature has been shown to have innumerable benefits for both body and mind.

 To fully experience the benefits of Shinrin Yoku, it’s well worth taking a trip to the nearest forest.
-If that’s not an option however, you can still connect with nature in a powerful way at your local park, and by stepping out into your garden or balcony.
-If outside space is limited, bring nature indoors with house plants, and decorate with greens and browns to evoke a sense of being in the forest when you’re staying at home.
+If that’s not an option however, you can still connect with nature in your local park, and by stepping out into your garden or balcony.
+If outside space is limited, bring nature indoors with house plants, and decorate with greens and browns to evoke a sense of being in the forest when you’re at home.